 To make sure your holiday is both relaxing and full of adventure, you will lodge in full comfort, with an ensuite bathroom and breakfast included each night.
 We hand-pick all the accommodation options to make sure your experience of Iceland is that extra special.

 On this tour, you will see the most incredible sights and experience the true wonders of our shores.
 The sites will include the spectacular waterfalls Seljalandsfoss and Skógafoss, the fascinating rift valley of Þingvellir, and landmarks such as Gullfoss waterfall and Reynisfjara beach.
-The tour is crowned, however, by an afternoon at Jökulsárlón Glacier Lagoon, where you can watch in awe as beautiful icebergs break from Europe’s largest glacier and float serenely to the ocean.
-If you’re lucky you might even spot some lounging seals relaxing in the lagoon.
+The tour is crowned by an afternoon at Jökulsárlón Glacier Lagoon, where you can watch in awe as beautiful icebergs break from Europe's largest glacier and float serenely to the ocean.
+If you're lucky, you might even spot some lounging seals relaxing in the lagoon.

-It is important for most travellers that they experience the real Iceland, and feel its history within the stunning nature.
+It is important for most travelers that they experience the real Iceland and feel its history within the stunning nature.
 To help you with this, you will receive a custom itinerary after you book.
-This will highlight plenty of unique spots that will allow you to relax without the crowds, and take in the true desolate beauty of this country.
+This will highlight plenty of unique spots that will allow you to relax without the crowds and take in the true desolate beauty of this country.

 Don't forget to take a look at the extra activities during booking.
-You can go hiking, ice caving, snorkelling, horse-riding, snowmobiling and even descend into an empty magma chamber of a volcano.
-There are near endless options for those with a taste for adventure to make this a truly once in a lifetime adventure.
+You can go hiking, ice caving, snorkeling, horse-riding, snowmobiling, and even descend into an empty magma chamber of a volcano.
+There are endless options for adventure lovers to make this a truly once-in-a-lifetime trip.
 Take your time to read through and add some extra activities from our selection to pick the best options for you.

-From spectacular mountain hikes to black sand beaches, waterfalls to the glacier lagoon, this trip has it all.
+This trip has it all, from spectacular mountain hikes to black sand beaches, waterfalls, and the glacier lagoon.